zulip/zulip/templates/zerver/help/format-your-message-using-markdown.md

 ## Todo lists

 The `/todo` command in Zulip creates a simple todo list.
 To add a new task, fill in the task's title and description, and click on "Add Task".
+The tasks, once created, cannot be edited.
 The completed tasks can be crossed off using the checkbox.

-Note that you cannot edit the tasks once created.
+**NOTE**: The `/todo` command must be used at the beginning of the sentence.

 ![Markdown todo-lists](/static/images/help/markdown-todo.png)